Queen Sofía Spanish Institute: Translation Prize

-With the aim of elevating awareness and engendering an appreciation of Spanish literature in the United States, this triennial $10,000 prize has been created by the Cultural Committee and board of directors of Queen Sofía Spanish Institute to honor the best English-language translation of a work by a Spanish author.
+With the aim of elevating awareness of Spanish literature in the United States, a triennial $10,000 prize was created by the Queen Sofía Spanish Institute to honor the best English-language translation of a work by a Spanish author.
 The inaugural award, celebrating the best translation published between 2006 and 2008, was given in 2010 to Edith Grossman for her 2008 translation of Antonio Muñoz Molina's A Manuscript of Ashes.

-This prize celebrates the work and dedication of the translator and the $10,000.